01 of 08

 Fortunately, though, if you happen to find a nice suit jacket in London, the sizing is identical to that of the United States, so if you know that you're a size 32 in America, you can easily pick up the same size in England and figure it should fit.Continue to 5 of 8 below.

 05 of 08

 The sizing of men's pants and trousers is universally determined by the physical measurements of their waistlines, and both the United States and the United Kingdom use inches to size these garments.

 However, the rest of Europe and Asia measure their men's pants in centimeters, which may be a difficult conversion for Americans shopping elsewhere in the E.U.
-A helpful trick to converting inches to centimeters (if you don't have this chart handy) is that every inch is equal to approximately 2.54 centimeters.Continue to 6 of 8 below.
+A helpful trick for converting inches to centimeters without a chart is to figure that every inch is equal to approximately 2.54 centimeters.Continue to 6 of 8 below.

 06 of 08

 Men's shoe size conversions are even more confusing than those of women's shoes—shoes in the United Kingdom are a half-size smaller than the United States and there are random half-sizes in other European and Asian sizing charts.